The Standard Model effective field theory at work: Introduction

 where $d$ is the (mass) dimension of the operator~$Q_i^{(d)}$, and $n_d$ is the number of independent operators at a given dimension~$d$, which is always finite.
 The effective couplings~$\smash{C_i^{(d)}}$, associated to each operator, are dubbed \textit{Wilson coefficients}.
 This procedure of integrating out the heavy fields changes the ultraviolet~(UV) structure of the theory, but it ensures that the EFT is constructed in such a way as to reproduce the same low-energy behavior as the original theory.

-Higher-dimensional operators are suppressed by inverse powers of the mass scale of the heavy fields~$M$.
+As can be seen in Eq.~\eqref{eq:EFT_Lagrangian}, the higher-dimensional operators are suppressed by inverse powers of the mass scale~$M$ of the heavy fields.
 Computing physical observables using $\L_\mathrm{EFT}$ thus leads to an expansion in powers of $E/M$, where $E$ is the typical energy scale of the process of interest.
-For the case $E \ll M$, which is exactly the validity region of the EFT, it is then sufficient to truncate the sum over~$d$ in Eq.~\eqref{eq:EFT_Lagrangian} at some finite order depending on the required accuracy of the result.
+The EFT description is valid if $E \sim m \ll M$, i.e., if the energies probed are far below the mass scale of the heavy states and only the light particles can be produced on-shell.
+This energy region is exactly where the EFT offers a valid approximation of the underlying theory.
+It is then sufficient to truncate the sum over~$d$ in Eq.~\eqref{eq:EFT_Lagrangian} at some finite order depending on the required accuracy of the result, since higher-dimensional operators contribute with higher powers of the suppression factor~$E/\Lambda$.
+More details on the validity of the EFT approach can be found in Sec.~\ref{sect:dim8}.

 Since the operators~$\smash{Q_i^{(d)}}$ in Eq.~\eqref{eq:EFT_Lagrangian} are of mass dimension~$d>4$, these terms are non-renormalizable in the traditional sense, that is all infinities cannot be absorbed in a finite number of coefficients.
 For example, a divergent Feynman graph with two insertions of a $d=5$ operator is of order~$\smash{\ord{M^{-2}}}$ and therefore requires a counterterm of mass dimension~$d=6$.
 A diagram with two insertions of this counterterm would then require a $d=8$ counterterm and so on.
 Thus an infinite set of operators would be required to render the theory finite.
 However, the EFT comes with an associated expansion in powers of~$E/M$: if all terms with more than $k$~powers of this parameter are neglected, only a finite set of parameter remains and the theory can be renormalized in the usual sense.
 This means that all infinities up to terms of order~$\smash{\brackets{E/M}^k}$ can be canceled by a finite set of couplings, and that the corresponding renormalization group~(RG) equations can be derived.